lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 # Introduction {#Introduction}

-The Static Context Header Compression (SCHC) {RFC8724} defines a header compression scheme and fragmentation functionality, both specially tailored for Low Power Wide Area Networks (LPWAN) networks defined in
+The Static Context Header Compression (SCHC) {{RFC8724}} defines a header compression scheme and fragmentation functionality, both specially tailored for Low Power Wide Area Networks (LPWAN) networks defined in
 {{RFC8376}}.

 Header compression is needed to efficiently bring Internet connectivity to the node within an NB-IoT network.
 SCHC uses a static context to performs header compression with specific parameters that need to be adapted into the NB-IoT wireless access.
-This document assumes functionality for NB-IoT of 3GPP release 15 otherwise other versions functionality is explicitly mentioned in the text.
+This document assumes functionality for NB-IoT of 3GPP release 15.
+Otherwise other versions' functionality is explicitly mentioned in the text.

 This document describes the use of SCHC and its parameterizing over the NB-IoT wireless access.